top of page

 Immerse yourself in the city’s rich colonial heritage with history at every turn.

-Explore the character and charm of Albany's colonial streetscape and discover the locations that contributed to the foundation of the first settlement of Western Australia.
+Explore the charm and character of Albany’s colonial streetscape, and discover the historic sites that helped shape the foundation of Western Australia.

 Get Directions